-You have a minimum of two years of experience facilitating structured, curriculum-guided activities for teens with a variety of backgrounds and varying levels of emotional profiles and dispositions, living or attending school in under-resourced communities.
+You have a minimum of one year of experience facilitating structured, curriculum-guided activities for teens with a variety of backgrounds and varying levels of emotional profiles and dispositions, living or attending school in under-resourced communities.

 You value and have experience creating safe and brave spaces that promotes inclusion, belonging, and empathy.

-You have experience in developing and adapting objective-driven and curriculum-aligned lesson plans that creatively engage teens, while using outcome data to improve your inputs and implementation.
+You have experience in developing and adapting objective-driven and curriculum-aligned lesson plans that creatively engage teens and are culturally relevant.

-You have experience working at and recruiting teen involvement in a school or similar environment.
+You have experience working recruiting teens in a school space, after school space, youth development program, or similar environment.

 General Professional Experience

-You are an excellent time manager with strong prioritization and organization skills.
+You are excellent at time management with strong prioritization and organization skills.

 You are a goal-driven, outcome-based and solution-oriented team player who can provide and receive constructive feedback, and who both promotes and practices a growth mindset.

-You have a working knowledge of Salesforce and are highly proficient in Microsoft Office applications.
+You have a working knowledge of Salesforce and are proficient in Microsoft Office applications.

 Moderate lifting and transporting of materials for programming and events